Cobb County weather forecast for Saturday August 27

 What is the Cobb overnight weather forecast for Saturday August 27?

-A 30 percent chance of showers and thunderstorms before 8 p.m.
-Partly cloudy, with a low around 71.
-Southeast wind around 5 mph becoming calm.
+Tonight there is a A 10 percent chance of showers and thunderstorms before 7 p.m.
+Mostly cloudy, with a low around 71.
+Southeast wind around 5 mph.

 What will the weather look like in the upcoming week?